meital10/movies/README.md

 - See what movies are currently showing
 - Mark the selected movie as a favorite
 - Filter the results in home page by popular movies, now palying and favorite movies
-- insert inside movie card to see movie details
+- Insert inside movie card to see movie details

 ### Screenshots